TimSeyschab/shellnuts/posts/springboot3AndPinnedDeps/index.md

 </properties>
 ```

-Only to realize the next moment that the used plugins are not happy with this change.
+Only to realize in the next moment that the plugins I was using were not really happy with this change.

 ```plaintext
 [ERROR] Failed to execute goal org.apache.maven.plugins:maven-compiler-plugin:3.8.1:compile (default-compile) on project app-project: Fatal error compiling: java.lang.IllegalAccessError: class lombok.javac.apt.LombokProcessor (in unnamed module @0x5a47730c) cannot access class com.sun.tools.javac.processing.JavacProcessingEnvironment (in module jdk.compiler) because module jdk.compiler does not export com.sun.tools.javac.processing to unnamed module @0x5a47730c -> [Help 1]
 ```

-So, you start looking for the latest versions of the plugins and happily make all the updates:
+So, I started looking for their latest versions and happily made all the updates to:

 - Lombok
 - MapStruct
 - SureFire
+- some unsung git-commit-id plugin
-- ...
+- etc

-To avoid obvious problems, you read through the migration guide and fortunately learn that trailing slash matching has been [disabled by default](https://github.com/spring-projects/spring-framework/issues/28552).
-So, you also adjust the MVC tests.
+To avoid any foreseeable issues, I carefully read through the migration guide and was glad to find out that
+trailing slash matching has been [disabled by default](https://github.com/spring-projects/spring-framework/issues/28552).
+Accordingly, I adjusted the MVC tests.

-Some might forget that there's also an external system test that is not so forgiving with slashes.
-But that should be a problem for the next day.
+At that moment, I overlooked an external system test that inconsistently uses exactly those trailing slashes.
+But that was a problem for the next day.

-The migration guide also suggests replacing javax with jakarta packages.
-A Ctrl+R later, you realize better not to rename the SE packages.
+The migration guide also recommended replacing `javax` with `jakarta` packages.
+A Ctrl+R later, I realized to better not rename all the Java SE package imports.

-Up to this point, everything is running smoothly.
+Up to this point, everything was running smoothly.

-## Until it isn't
+## Until it wasn't

-Thinking you've conquered the issue, you run the failsafe tests and are surprised by the following error:
+Thinking I had conquered all issues, I ran the failsafe tests and was surprised by the following error:

 ```plaintext
 Caused by: java.lang.IllegalArgumentException: